2021 Federal Legislative Priorities

-OTO supports the timely passage of transportation reauthorization legislation that includes increased funding levels for roads, bridges, bicycling, and pedestrian infrastructure and transportation planning.
+OTO supports the timely passage of long-term transportation reauthorization legislation that includes increased funding levels for roads, bridges, transit, bicycling and pedestrian infrastructure and transportation planning.

 OTO requests additional transportation infrastructure funding to support the OTO Priorities which include safety and congestion relieving projects, as well as bicycle and pedestrian infrastructure to support the continued development of a healthy region.

 OTO supports an increase in the FAA Passenger Facility Charge to assist funding airport facilities.